rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/squid_range_dos.md

 ## Vulnerable Application

-This module exploits a vulnerability in the Squid Caching Proxy server and its handling of the `Range` HTTP header.
+This module exploits two vulnerabilities in the Squid Caching Proxy server and its handling of cached pages and the `Range` HTTP header.

 Due to the way Squid handles the HTTP request header `Range`, an assertion can be caused due to a standard HTTP request.
 Once all of Squid's children workers have